USS Saratoga CV-3

 13 January 1945: Just before 0900 struck on the flight deck by a Kamikaze, possibly a Nakajima Ki-84 Hayate "Frank," carrying two 250 kg. bombs.
 15 Killed and over eighty wounded.
 The flight deck, the hangar deck and interior spaces were set on fire.
 One of the bombs failed to explode and created an exit hole on the starboard side at the waterline.
 Power, communications, and steering failed.
 One of her engine rooms flooded and the starboard engine was stopped.
 Temporary repairs were made on-board and she left with a Leyte-bound convoy that night.
 She was sent back to the States and repaired at San Francisco between 26 February and 21 April 1945.

 4 May 1945: Struck by a Mitsubishi A6M Zero "Zeke" carrying one 250 kg bomb which created a 2 foot square hole and a 24 x 20 foot depression in the armored flight deck.
 Some structural damage was inflicted with splinters entering many of the compartments in the island and three fragments penetrating the hanger deck with one going through the center boiler room and into the double bottom, severing steam pipes and piercing A6 oil fuel tank.
 Speed was reduced to 18 knots for a time and all radars except the Type 277 were out of action for five hours.
 This attack killed eight men, wounded 51 and destroyed eleven aircraft.* The hole in the flight deck was temporarily patched with wood and concrete with thin steel plates tack welded on top.
-Was able to operate aircraft by the next morning.
+She was able to operate aircraft by the next morning.

 9 May 1945: Struck by a kamikaze into the after deck park which killed one and wounded eight.
 Deck depressed 4.5 inches with a supporting beam distorted by 3 inches.
 Six Corsairs and one Avenger were destroyed on deck, and a blown out rivet allowed burning fuel to penetrate into the hanger, which together with the sprinkler system damaged a further eight Corsairs and three Avengers.
 Able to launch and land aircraft 50 minutes later but only had four Avengers and eleven Corsairs left serviceable at this time.*